juhityagi/juhityagi/README.md

 - 👋 Hi, I’m @juhityagi
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning terraform and packer
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Linkedln
 - 📫 How to reach me out at juhiabes023@gmail.com

 <!---